 An interesting side note is that, according to an 1818 report written by the superintendent of lighthouses for Rhode Island, many of the lighting apparatuses stolen from American lighthouses by the British during the War of 1812 ended up in Bermuda.
 Through intermediaries, some of those lights ended up in the hands of Winslow Lewis, who reinstalled at least two of them right back into American lighthouses – at Point Judith and at Gay Head on Martha’s Vineyard.

-Over the years, even with the presence of a lighthouse at Point Judith, many ships have met their end on its shoals.
+Over the years, even with the presence of a light and fog signal at Point Judith, many ships have met their end on its shoals.
 A partial list includes the Normandy (1864), American Eagle (1870), Acusionet (1870), Venus (1877), Cucktoo (1882), Harry Barry (1888), Anita (1888), Mars (1892), Blue Jay (1896), Amanda E. (1902), and the Comet (1973), among many others.
 In 1855 alone, at least sixteen ships either ran aground or were wrecked within sight of the light station.

 In 2000, the lighthouse underwent its first major renovation in over a century.
 A temporary beacon was put in place while the lantern room and Fresnel lens were removed for refurbishment.
 Some of the original brownstone blocks had to be replaced during the restoration effort that lasted four months.